 West Cumbria boasts a rich Norse history, with numerous sites of interest, place names and instances of buried Norse artefacts harking back to Norse raiders known as Vikings and their more common peaceful counterparts who often integrated with the local population.

-Primarily, the coastal areas of Cumbria were influenced by relatively peaceful traders who traversed the Irish sea to the Isle of Man and Ireland trading in materials, foods and even slaves.
-The influence of the Vikings can still very much be seen in modern Cumbria.
+The influence of the Vikings can still be seen in modern Cumbria.
 The practice of building dry stone walls to divide holdings came from the Vikings as did a number of uniquely ‘Cumbrian’ terms.

 Streams are termed becks, from the Norse ‘bekr’, waterfalls are forces from the Norse ‘foss’, fell derives from ‘fjall’, the Norse word for hill and small lakes are termed tarns which derives from ‘tjorn’.
-‘Thwaite’ is common name for many towns around the region and it came from Old Norse meaning clearing.
+‘Thwaite’ is a common name for many towns and it came from Old Norse meaning clearing.

 With easy access by rail, bus, bike and car, the Beacon is a convenient destination for a day out.
 And don’t forget it’s a purpose-built building with access for all in mind.
 All 5 floors are accessible to wheelchair users and all exhibitions are user-friendly for all ages and abilities.